 We will be seeking more volunteers for this program in the new year.
 Please stay tuned for updates by checking this space or signing up for our newsletter.

 Student Practicum Placements

 QMUNITY accepts practicum students from a variety of programs in local institutions.
 Some of our past practicum students for our Youth and Older Adults Programs have come from UBC, Douglas College, Erickson College, Adler, Counsellor Training Institute of Canada, and The Vancouver Art Therapy Institute.

 QMUNITY’s Pridespeaks Program is a part of our education services.
 Pridespeaks provides meaningful volunteer and professional development opportunities for youth to facilitate workshops in schools, classrooms and other youth spaces (eg. after-school programs, clubs, etc.).
-The Pridespeaks workshops are designed to address LGBTQIA2S+ issues, sexism, gender identity and stereotypes in the classroom and provide tools for allyship and combat discrimination and bullying in school.
-Pridespeaks are usually delivered in teams of two, and provide students aged K – 12 non-judgmental information in an interactive setting.
+The Pridespeaks workshops are designed to address LGBTQ2SAI+ issues, sexism, gender identity and stereotypes in the classroom and provide tools for allyship and combat discrimination and bullying in school.
+Pridespeaks are usually delivered in teams of two in schools across Metro Vancouver and surrounding areas, and provide students aged K – 12 non-judgmental information in an interactive setting.